-When the solids are off the best you could do, store them in a dry pail.
-It’s nice to have a couple pail liners so you can just dump the whole thing in the wash and toss it in there with the diapers.
+When the solids are off the best you can do, store them in a dry pail.
+It’s nice to have a couple of pail liners so you can just dump the whole thing in the wash and toss it in there with the diapers.
 You can also use pillowcases as pail liners!

 I normally wash whenever our diaper pail is full, about every 2-3 days.
 On wash day, empty the pail into your washer and do a pre-rinse cycle with warm water.
 No additives.

 Then, wash on hot with a cloth diaper safe detergent.
 Tide original powder is what I use and is supposed to be safe to use.